HazyResearch/deepdive/doc/ops-model.md

 ## Getting the inference result

-To simply get the inference results, i.e., the marginal probabilities of the [random variables defined in DDlog](writing-model-ddlog.md) <todo> link to section </todo>, use the following command:
+To simply get the inference results, i.e., the marginal probabilities of the [random variables defined in DDlog](writing-model-ddlog.md#variable-declarations), use the following command:

 ```bash
 deepdive do probabilities